apache/royale-docs/component-sets/jewel/jewel-card.md

 ### Card with optional components

-For advanced card layouts the next example shows how to use optional Card components.
+For advanced Card layouts, the next example shows how to use optional Card components.

-First, we add a `CardHeader` with two `BarSection` components to separate the header content.
-In the left section we add the `CardTitle`and in the right one we add an `IconButton` (that provides an action.
-In the example we describe the action as "Assign new data").
+First, add a `CardHeader` with two `BarSection` components to separate the header content.
+In the left section, add the `CardTitle`and in the right one add an `IconButton` that provides an action.
+In the example the action is "Assign new data".

-Next, we have a `CardPrimaryContent` with the main content; in this case, some text description and a `ComboBox` component.
+Next, there is a `CardPrimaryContent` with the main content; in this case, some text description and a `ComboBox` component.
 Those elements are laid out vertically with some gap between them.

 Finally a `CardActions` with two `BarSection`s (similar to card header).
-In the left we have a `Label` and in the right a `NumericStepper`.
+In the left there is e a `Label` and in the right a `NumericStepper`.

 ```mxml
 <j:Card>